-Green tea has long been touted for its health benefits and is a popular drink in Hong Kong and Asia.
-Green tea is known to have antibacterial properties as wells assisting in reducing inflammation and cancer risks.
-Green tea is beneficial due to a phytochemical antioxidant called catechin which has been linked to the reduction and prevention of infectious diseases.
+Green tea has long been touted for its health benefits.
+Green tea is a popular beverage in Hong Kong and Asia.
+The antibacterial properties of green tea are known to help reduce inflammation and the risk of chronic diseases.
+And green tea contains antioxidants called catechins, which have been linked to reducing and preventing infectious diseases.

-Beans are a very healthy source of fibre and protein as well as also having a high dose of antioxidants.
-For example, pinto beans contain an antioxidant called kaempferol which has been linked to reducing certain cancers like, breast, kidney, lung and bladder.
+Beans are a very healthy source of fiber and protein, and they also contain a lot of antioxidants.
+Pinto beans, for example, contain an antioxidant called kaempferol, which has been linked to lower kidney, lung, and bladder health.

 Broccoli has high nutritional value and contains an antioxidant called phenolic formaldehyde.
 This antioxidant not only helps plants fight oxidative stress, but it does the same in the body and has been linked to preventing inflammation and allergic reactions.